digital SLR guide

 All you have to do is hold down the camera's shutter release button, and the camera will keep snapping the photos off one by one.

-This measurement makes it easy to tell if one camera is faster than another: for example, if one camera has a speed of 3fps while another has a speed of 5fps, the 5fps camera can take more consecutive photos in less time.
+This measurement makes it easy to tell if one camera is faster than another: if one camera has a speed of 3fps while another has a speed of 5fps, the 5fps camera can take more consecutive photos in less time.

 Here are some digital SLR cameras and their respective continuous photos speeds: